-Top Scuba Diving News Stories of 2020 from Curaçao
+Top Scuba Diving News from Curacao

 The top news stories of 2020 was dominated by Covid-19 and its effects on our global community.
 To start thinking about reviewing or looking back at this year with clarity can be somewhat difficult because, like most, I think we would all just like to just forget about it and move on.
 Sadly, we have been affected by numerous unseen challenges and personal difficulties this year due to the coronavirus (Covid-19) pandemic – most notably here on Curaçao was the lack of tourism that undoubtedly created a massive economic crisis.
 But, it is easy to fall victim to negativity, right!